mlabuda2/nf-tower-docs/docs/faqs.md

 **<p data-question>Q: What privilege level is granted to a user assigned to a Workspace both as a Participant and Team member?</p>**

-It is possible that a user is concurrently assigned to a Workspace both as a named Participant and member of a Team.
+It is possible for a user to be concurrently assigned to a Workspace both as a named Participant and member of a Team.
 In such cases, Tower will grant the **higher** of the two privilege sets.

 Example: